chrisfishbob/seville/README.md

    not want to waste the energy to implement them twice.
 Also, I haven't decided what they should look like yet!

+Q: Why does this language exist?

+A: Because writing languages is fun!

 ## Credits
 * *Programming Languages: Application and Interpretation* by Shriram Krishnamurthi